 - Appropriate fees

-- Laboratory’s current NELAC accreditation
+- Laboratory’s current NELAP accreditation certificate and scope

-- Acceptable Proficiency Testing results
+- Acceptable Proficiency Testing (PT) results.